kalerdachew/kalerdachew/README.md

 - 👋 Hi, I’m kaleab erdachew ayele
-- 👀 I’m interested in developing apps or clients using python
+- 👀 I’m interested in developing apps for clients using python
 - 🌱 I’m currently learning soft-ware enginnering in university of jimma
 - 💞️ I’m looking to collaborate on projects working with python and mainly focused on AI apps
 -